felangel/bloc/docs/flutterlogintutorial.md

 ?> **Note**: Again, we are using `BlocBuilder` in order to react to changes in `AuthenticationState` so that we can show the user either the `SplashPage`, `LoginPage`, `HomePage`, or `LoadingIndicator` based on the current `AuthenticationState`.

-?> **Note**: Our app has an injected `AuthenticationBloc` which it makes available to the entire widget subtree by using the `BlocProvider` widget. `BlocProvider` is a Flutter widget which provides a bloc to its children via `BlocProvider.of(context)`.
+?> **Note**: Our app is wrapped in a `BlocProvider` which makes our instance of `AuthenticationBloc` available to the entire widget subtree. `BlocProvider` is a Flutter widget which provides a bloc to its children via `BlocProvider.of(context)`.
 It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple widgets within a subtree.

 Now `BlocProvider.of<AuthenticationBloc>(context)` in our `HomePage` and `LoginPage` widget should make sense.

-Since we wrapped our `MaterialApp` within a `BlocProvider<AuthenticationBloc>` we can access the instance of our `AuthenticationBloc` by using the `BlocProvider.of<AuthenticationBloc>(BuildContext context)` static method from anywhere in the subtree.
+Since we wrapped our `App` within a `BlocProvider<AuthenticationBloc>` we can access the instance of our `AuthenticationBloc` by using the `BlocProvider.of<AuthenticationBloc>(BuildContext context)` static method from anywhere in the subtree.

 At this point we have a pretty solid login implementation and we have decoupled our presentation layer from the business logic layer by using Bloc.